A brief history of Coventry Cathedral

 Looked at from a distance, not much of the chair appears to have changed, but up close, one can see the minor details that update this post-war design into one appropriate for the 21st century.

 As a furniture design consultancy, our central design philosophy is that furniture should enhance architectural space, not embarrass it.
-We have been designing furniture for cathedrals and churches across the UK and USA for the last thirty years.
+We have been designing cathedral seating and church seating across the UK and USA for the last thirty years.

 We can ensure that the church furniture you order looks as if it has always been there.
 Speak with the team at Luke Hughes today to find out how we can help you make the right reordering choices for your way of worshipping.